nownabe/ruboty-json/README.md

 Ruboty's brain as a JSON file

-## Installation
+## Usage

-Add this line to your application's Gemfile:
+Add this line to your Ruboty's Gemfile:

 ```ruby
 gem 'ruboty-json'